Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

-If we never punish them they can repeat the attack untill they are succesful.
+If we never punish them they can repeat the attack until they are successful.
 And that's not good.

 ---v

 ## Shelling Point

 #### _Oracles_